Sourcemap Explorer

 The web is your textbook.
 Start reading.

 Install once.
-Every site you study becomes a folder of real, readable source — and a full breakdown of the stack behind it.
+Every site you study becomes a folder of real, readable source — recovered from the map or decompiled when there isn't one — plus a full breakdown of the stack behind it.

 FAQ